 How ShipBob uses barcodes

-Every action ShipBob performs — receiving, counting, picking, packing, returns, etc. — is handled significantly more accurately when a barcode or QR code is adhered to each item.
+Every action ShipBob performs — receiving, counting, picking, packing, returns, etc. — is handled significantly more accurately when a barcode is adhered to each item.
+Learn more here.

 For these processes to be as reliable and seamless as possible, we recommend all customers use barcodes for each individual item.
 Before adding barcodes in the ShipBob dashboard, they must be physically attached to products.
 Barcodes should be well presented and scannable.